 The power end converts motor or diesel input into reciprocating motion: crankshaft, crosshead, frame, and lubrication circuit.
 Frame stiffness matters when you run near peak pressure for hours.
 Misalignment between power end and fluid end shows up as premature bearing wear—not as a gradual efficiency loss you can ignore until turnaround.

 OEM-compatible fluid ends let fleets standardize spare valves and liners across rigs.
 When you evaluate a mud pump manufacturer, ask which interchange programs they support and how they ship fluid end kits to remote pads.
-JET configures pressure and flow targets with field-replaceable wet-end options suited to abrasive and standard mud programs.
+JET configures pressure and flow targets with field-replaceable wet-end options suited to abrasive mud pump oil and gas programs.

 Pressure, Flow, and Rig Matching